Vietnam.vn - Nền tảng quảng bá Việt Nam

 Continuous money transfer

 Ms. T. said that M. - her son - was a first-year student at RMIT University in Ho Chi Minh City.
-That afternoon, her son called to say that the school had sent an email about the student exchange program from January 6, and M. was one of 20 students selected.
+That day, near the end of the afternoon, her son called to say that the school had sent an email about the student exchange program from January 6, M. was one of 20 students selected.

-"However, because M. was busy with homework, he forgot to check.
+"However, because M. was busy doing homework, he forgot to check.
 Today was the deadline for the procedure, so he asked me to transfer 250 million VND into his account to prove his financial status.
 He just needed to have enough money in his account for them to see.
-I trusted him so I transferred it," Ms. T. recounted.
+I trusted him, so I transferred it," Ms. T. recounted.

-However, M. then continued to call his family to request a transfer of 500 million VND, then reported transferring an additional 250 million VND for living expenses.
-The family suspected something was wrong, so they said they would go to the school to check again.
-However, it was now 4:00 p.m., and M. said that the teachers were about to leave because their working hours were over.
+However, M. then continued to call his family to request a transfer of 500 million VND, and then reported transferring an additional 250 million VND for living expenses.
+His family suspected something was wrong, so they told him to go to school to check again.
+However, it was 4:00 p.m. and M. said that the teachers were about to leave because their working hours were over.

 Ms. T. asked her son to go to the school's finance office so she could talk to someone from the school.
-M. agreed and gave the phone to someone who claimed to be "Mr. Khang, an employee of the finance office" to talk.
+M. agreed and gave the phone to someone who claimed to be "Mr. Khang, a staff member from the finance office" to talk.

 After this conversation, the family continued to transfer money to their child.
 "After that, my child asked to transfer more money, with one reason after another.
 I asked him if he was sure he had gone to the finance department, and he said: I was in the finance department, the teachers guided me.
 The total amount the family transferred was 1.1 billion VND" - Ms. T. said.

-In fact, recently, many universities in Ho Chi Minh City have issued warnings about fraudulent scholarship and student exchange programs impersonating their schools.
+In fact, recently, many universities in Ho Chi Minh City have issued warnings about fraudulent scholarship and student exchange programs that impersonate the school.
 These notices have been sent to many students.

 The next day, her child continued to go to school and the same scenario repeated itself, the child again offered to transfer 250 million VND.
-Ms. T. said she would go to school, but M. said she didn't have time.
-Now that she knew she had been tricked, Ms. T. told her child that if she didn't have time, she wouldn't go anymore.
+Ms. T. said she would go to school, M. said she didn't have time.
+Now that she knew she had been tricked, Ms. T. told her child that if she didn't have time, she wouldn't go.

-"I went to the exchange school and learned that many other students of the school also received notice about this student exchange program and that it was fraudulent information.
+"I went to the exchange school and learned that many other students of the school also received notice about this student exchange program and that it was a scam.

 Finally, I found out the truth that my child did all of the above things alone at the motel under the guidance of the scam organization.
-They prepared a script and manipulated my child's psychology to obediently follow it in a very scared state of mind" - Ms. T. said.
+They prepared a script and manipulated my child's psychology to make him obediently follow it in a very scared state" - Ms. T. said.

 When the incident broke out, M. said he received an email with a red-stamped arrest warrant from the Ministry of Public Security because M. was involved in a fraud ring.
 Then someone continuously called M., giving her the correct ID number, name, email address, and threatened to extradite her to Hanoi to serve her sentence, threatening to harm her parents.
 M. was scared and panicked, so she followed the scenario given by the scammers.

-"I lost money, I just considered it a lesson and didn't scold my child.
-The lesson is that parents trust their children too much" - Ms. T. shared more.
+"I lost money, but I just considered it a lesson and didn't scold my child.
+The lesson is that parents trust their children too much," Ms. T. added.

 Scam warning for students

-Regarding the case of students being scammed online, RMIT University Vietnam's leadership said that ensuring student safety is always the school's top priority.
+Regarding the case of students being scammed online, the leadership of RMIT University Vietnam said that ensuring student safety is always the school's top priority.

 "To avoid falling into the trap of scammers, we have recommended that students: only make payments through official channels listed on the school's website.
 Check tuition fees through myRMIT, RMIT University's official student management portal.
-Only trust exchange programs and scholarships announced on the official RMIT University website.
-Protect personal information, including student identification numbers.
+Only trust exchange programs and scholarships announced on RMIT University's official website.
+Protect personal information, including student ID numbers.
 We are committed to always updating information and ensuring the safety of our students," the school representative added.

 Một sinh viên đại học tại TP.HCM bị lừa đảo qua mạng 1,1 tỉ đồng - Ảnh 2.
-Infographic to avoid falling into AI scams
+Infographic to avoid falling into AI scam traps

 Preliminary statistics show that the number of people in Vietnam using Facebook and Zalo is more than 76 million (accounting for nearly 70% of the population), in addition to a number of other social networks.
 These social networks are also spaces where it is easy to be scammed and have your property stolen.